inlined/versioningishard/README.md

 * Forwards compatible + Structured: This is one of the most common choices.
 If a library developer released a struct- based library, all new versions are forwards-compatible as long as new properties are not required<sup>[3](#fooot3)</sup>
-* Forwards compatible + Extensible: Our demo _spec_ chose this route for JSON but our accidentally dropped forwards- compatibility by using a `struct`.
+* Forwards compatible + Extensible: Our demo _spec_ chose this route for JSON but our library accidentally dropped forwards- compatibility by using a `struct`.
 Our _library_ MAY choose this route as well with some non-obvious work<sup>[4](#foot4)</sup>.
 Any library that used the most common JSON idioms in Go would break users in the next upgrade.